 At the start of this year, I was coming back from an injury and setting big weightlifting goals.
 I was ready to pour my heart and soul into building this site and share my passion for self-improvement with all of you.
 My wife and I were preparing to pack up our life, leave our home, and embark on a nomadic year on the road.

 I was laser-focused and deeply committed to these goals.

 If I had relied solely on January for my picture of what this year would look like, I’d be standing in uncharted space right now.
-Apart from the blog (uncomfortable winky face), nothing matches that picture I had.
+Apart from the blog (uncomfortable winky face), nothing matches the picture I had.
 It would be easy to beat myself up over not achieving the other goals.

 You’re Allowed to Refresh Your Goals Anytime You Want